tunnckoCore/is-kindof/README.md

 features like Set, WeakMap, Symbol and etc.

 **Generators**
-> We have [few aliases](./index.js#L123-L133) for the `generator function` type

-- generatorFunction
-- generator function
-- generatorFn
-- generator Fn
-- generator fn
-- gen fn
-- genfn

-> All of them you can use in `is(val, type)` way.
+> As of `v2.1.0` we just have one alias for `generatorfunction` type: `generatorFunction`.
-Otherwise only `generatorFn` and `generatorFunction` are exposed as methods.
+Note that they both are exposed as methods.

 **Example**